jackey8616/fomo-bot/README.md

 ### Setting Up User Tracking

 #### Role-Based Tracking
 The bot automatically tracks users with the "FomoTrack" role.
-Users with this role will be monitored in all channels.
+Create this role in your Discord server and assign it to users whose messages you want to track.

 #### Pinned Message Tracking
-1. Create a pinned message in a channel with the content containing "FomoBot TrackList"
+1. Create a message containing the phrase "FomoBot TrackList" in the channel you want to monitor
-2. React to this message with a ✅ emoji
+2. Pin this message to the channel
-3. Any users who add a ✅ reaction to this message will be tracked in that channel
+3. Users can add a ✅ reaction to this pinned message to be tracked in that channel

 ### Bot Commands

-- `/casual_summarize [channel]` - Generates a concise summary of the conversation in a casual format.
+- `/casual_summarize [channel]` - Generates a concise summary of tracked users' messages in a casual format.
 Optionally specify a channel to summarize.
-- `/serious_summarize [channel]` - Generates a detailed, structured summary of the conversation with timestamps and links to original messages.
+- `/serious_summarize [channel]` - Generates a detailed, structured summary with timestamps and links to original messages.
 Optionally specify a channel to summarize.

 Both commands support English and Traditional Chinese localization.

 ## Google Vertex AI Integration

-The bot uses Google's Vertex AI API with Gemini models for text summarization.
-Key features:
+The bot uses Google's Vertex AI with Gemini models for intelligent text summarization:

 - Uses the `gemini-2.0-flash-001` model for efficient processing
-- Implements different summarization strategies for different use cases
+- Implements different prompt strategies for casual vs. serious summarization needs
 - Maintains message context and conversation flow in summaries
 - Converts message timestamps to Asia/Taipei timezone (UTC+8)
-- Includes links to original messages in serious summaries
+- Includes jump links to original messages in serious summaries

 ## Bot Permissions

-The bot needs the following permissions:
+The bot requires the following Discord permissions:
 - Read Messages/View Channels
 - Send Messages
 - Read Message History
-- Manage Messages (for reading pinned messages)
+- Manage Messages (for accessing pinned messages)
-- Add Reactions (for processing tracking user reactions)
+- Add Reactions (for reaction processing)
-- View Members (for role-based tracking)
+- View Guild Members (for role-based tracking)
 - Use Application Commands (for slash commands)

 ## Project Architecture